 - A genre is a classification.
-Like a library or a book store, books are categorized into a genre, and then further broken down into sub-genres.
+Like a library or a bookstore, books are categorized into a genre, and then further broken down into sub-genres.

 - Books are separated into genres for several reasons.
 Most important is the reader.
-With the multitude of written works available, without some form of classification a reader would be overwhelmed trying to find something that suited their taste.
+With the multitude of written works available, without some form of classification, a reader would be overwhelmed trying to find something that suited their taste.
 From a writer’s perspective, genres make it easy to get your books into the hands of the readers.
 Publishers and agents also use genres as a way to market your book successfully.

 - Which came first…the manuscript or the genre?
 Many writers hate the idea of a genre because they feel it limits them as an artist.
 Nothing could be further from the truth.
 Genres are a guideline, not a rule.
-However, it should be noted that hundreds of years of trial and error to create the classification system we call genre, will almost always trump the “artist” that doesn’t think they should be classified.
-So, get over yourself, you free spirits, and realize that the genre is a tool.
+However, it should be noted that hundreds of years of trial and error to create the classification system we call the genre, will almost always trump the “artist” that doesn’t think they should be classified.
+So, get over yourself, you free spirits, and realize that a genre is a tool.
 Instead of protesting on street corners, marching for a cause, or burning your bra, use the tool to your advantage.

 - As a writer, ideas are swimming through your brain long before your first keystroke.
-It’s not often a one-line writing prompt turns into a 70k word, page turner.
+It’s not often a one-line writing prompt turns into a 70k word, page-turner.
 In that sense, you have already picked out your genre.
 If your idea is about the old west with gunslingers and saloons, you have a western.
 See how easy that was?

 7 popular genres in creative fiction: